IGame4FUN/Timberborn-Map-Resizer/README.md

 "-r 3 2"

 **Can:**
--Copy terrain, water and moisture maps.
--Copy entities.
+-Copy terrain map and entities.
 -Resize (-/+) the map.
 -Shift the map.